 - If you select Startup, On Scan, Off Scan, or Shutdown, the Basics group is unavailable.
-The script is triggered when the object starts up, goes on scan, goes off scan, or shuts down. - If you select Execute, the Basics group is available. - If you selected Execute as the script trigger, select a Trigger Type.
+The script is triggered when the object starts, goes on scan, goes off scan, or shuts down. - If you select Execute, the Basics group is available. - If you selected Execute as the script trigger, select a Trigger Type.
 Depending on the type selected, you are required to enter an Expression and/or Trigger Period and Deadband values.
-When the combination of Expression, Trigger Type, Trigger Period and/or Deadband is satisfied in the run-time environment, the script is executed.
+When the combination of Expression, Trigger Type, Trigger Period and/or Deadband is satisfied in the run-time environment, the script starts running.
 See the following table for more information.

-The Trigger Period format is as follows: Hours:Minutes:Seconds:Milliseconds For example, 3 hours, 5 minutes, and 10.5 seconds is: 03:05:10.5000000

-Expressions are limited to one language statement in length and calling only synchronous mode script functions.
+The Trigger Period format is as follows: Hours:Minutes:Seconds:Milliseconds For example, 3 hours, 5 minutes, and 10.5 seconds is: 03:05:10.5000000 Expressions are limited to one language statement in length and calling only synchronous mode script functions.
 Avoid using script functions with side effects in expressions because subtle behaviors can occur.

-Trigger Type Description Periodic Script is executed based on a time interval specified in the Trigger Period box.
-A time interval of zero (0) executes the script during every scan.
+Trigger Type Description Periodic Script runs at an interval specified in the Trigger Period box.
+A time interval of zero (0) starts the script during every scan.
 This trigger does not require an expression.
 While True When the object containing the script is going On Scan, a While True script evaluates its expression at the next scheduled scan period of the AppEngine.
-The script executes if true and then periodically thereafter at the trigger interval.
-The script is executed as long as the Expression value evaluates to true.
+The script runs if true and then periodically thereafter at the trigger interval.
+The script continues running as long as the Expression value evaluates to true.
 A Trigger Period is required.
 Zero (0) evaluates the expression at the AppEngine scan period and non-zero means the expression is evaluated at the specified time interval.
 On True When the object containing the script is going On Scan, an On True script evaluates its expression at the next scheduled scan period.
-The script is executed at the transition between the expression going from false to true.
+The script starts at the transition between the expression going from false to true.
 On False When the object containing the script is going On Scan, an On False script evaluates its expression at the next scheduled scan period.
-The script is executed at the transition between the expression going from true to false.
+The script starts at the transition between the expression going from true to false.

-Trigger Type Description Data Change Script is executed when the value or quality of the expression changes.
+Trigger Type Description Data Change Scripts run when the value or quality of the expression changes.
 The expression must evaluate to a single, non-arrayed value of the following types: integer, real, time, elapsedtime, string, double, Boolean, custom enumeration and quality.
 To allow execution based on quality, select the Quality changes check box.
-Deadband can be specified for all types.
+A deadband can be specified for all data types.
 Deadband units for time and elapsedtime types are milliseconds.
 Deadband is always ignored for strings because any change (even from "ABC" to "abc") is considered a change.
 Only major changes in quality (from Good/Uncertain to Bad/Initializing or vice versa) are considered changes.
-After the object is put on scan, Data Change-triggered scripts are executed on the AppEngine's next scan period and then on each subsequent scan period in which the value or quality changes.
-While False When the object containing the script is going On Scan, a While False script evaluates its expression at the next scheduled scan period, executes if false and then periodically thereafter at the trigger interval.
-The script is executed as long as the Expression value evaluates to be false.
+After the object is put on scan, Data Change-triggered scripts start running at the AppEngine's next scan period and then at each subsequent scan period in which the value or quality changes.
+While False When the object containing the script is going On Scan, a While False script evaluates its expression at the next scheduled scan period, runs if false, and then periodically thereafter at the trigger interval.
+The script runs as long as the Expression value evaluates to be false.
 A Trigger Period is required.
 Zero (0) evaluates the expression at the AppEngine scan period and non-zero means the expression is evaluated at the specified time interval.